5stackgg/docs/servers/game-server-nodes/custom-plugins.md

 # Custom Counter-Strike Sharp (CSS) Plugins

 5Stack Game Node Server Containers support custom plugins.
-To set up a custom plugin, navigate to the `/opt/5stack/custom-plugins` directory on your Game Server Node.
+To set up custom plugins, there is a special folder located at `/opt/5stack/custom-plugins` directory on your Game Server Node.

 Any files placed in `/opt/5stack/custom-plugins` will automatically be transferred to `<install-dir>/game/csgo` when the game server starts.
 A [CounterStrikeSharp](https://docs.cssharp.dev/) plugin typically includes an `addons` folder.